This guide is all about data analytics jobs, including salary information for common data analytics job titles.

 In June 2021, Forbes reported that data analytics professions are “exploding,” driven by improving data technologies such as device connectivity and more sophisticated business operations.
 The article reveals that, according to the BLS, the field of data analytics is expected to grow 28 percent over the next five years.

-The field of data analytics, according to several sources, is expected to see various trends in 2021 and beyond.
-These include an increase in the collection and use of external rather than internal data; increasing responsibilities for data analysts to create decision models and focus on decision intelligence; and faster data collection and analysis processes through automation.
+The field of data analytics, according to several sources, is expected to see various trends at present and beyond.
+These include an increase in the collection and use of external data rather than internal data; increasing responsibilities for data analysts to create decision models and focus on decision intelligence; and faster data collection and analysis processes through automation.

 Data Analytics Education Requirements